THE MURDER OF MEREDITH KERCHER

 That was the last time Amanda and Raffaele saw Meredith alive.

-Meredith, Robin, Amy and their friend Sophie Purton shared a pizza and movie, but she was tired and decided to go home about 8:30pm.
+Meredith, Robin, Amy and their friend Sophie Purton shared a pizza and movie, but she was tired and decided to go home early.
 The whole group was tired and ready for a relaxing weekend, All Saint’s Day and All Soul’s Day are a national holiday in Italy.
 Meredith borrowed a book from Robin then she and Sophie left to return to their respective apartments.
 Everyone was looking forward to an early night, plus Meredith would have the apartment to herself; all of her roommates were gone.
 Amanda and Filomena were spending the night with their respective boyfriends and Laura had left for Rome to spend the holiday with her parents.

 Meredith was no doubt pleased to have some private time; she was planning to do some homework, laundry and then get some rest.
 She would be leaving for London a few days later to celebrate her mother’s birthday and wanted to have things in order before going.
 Meredith was devoted to her mother and looked forward to giving her an opera calendar as a birthday present; she was excited to see her family and looking forward to telling of her adventures in Perugia.